Dear BLCF Friends,

 Let us pray…

-For this morning’s message at BLCF, we will focus our study on the “The Rainbow Covenant”.
+For this morning’s lesson at BLCF, we will focus our study on “The Rainbow Covenant”.
 You may ask the question: “What is meant by the term covenant?”
 Webster’s Online gives us a couple of definitions which may help us understand.
 Webster’s definition is as follows:

 Cov´e`nant Pronunciation: k?v´?-n?nt noun